Write A Resignation Letter That Leaves The Door Open

 While it might not be a mandatory step, submitting a formal letter provides actual evidence of your resignation and allows you to keep the door open.

 A professional resignation letter should be formulated in a positive tone, express gratitude for what you have gained, and provide details around your departure.
-Think of your letter as a way to start a conversation with your boss around your plans to leave.

 Write Your Resignation Letter In A Positive Tone